-- 1. Two (2) points to Application sites located within the Targeted Area of a qualifying CRP. - 2.
+- 1. Two (2) points to Application sites located within the targeted area of a qualifying CRP. - 2.
 Applications eligible for the above points are also eligible for any or all of the following: - One (1) additional point if the Local Government solicited public input and engagement during CRP creation prior to the day of adoption. - One (1) additional point if the Local Government demonstrates financial commitment to advancing the CRP in the form of funds raised, funds allocated, tax incentives, or local government fee waivers.
 Funds raised or allocated are only eligible for this point if the amount would be eligible for at least one (1) point under subsection B. Third-Party Capital Investment. - One (1) additional point if the site is located within a Qualified Census Tract.

-- A PDF of the full Community Revitalization Plan. - Map of CRP's Targeted Area clearly marked with location of proposed development. - Either: - o Direct evidence of Local Government approval or re-approval (e.g., Local Government resolution or meeting minutes) occurring within the required timeframe; or - Signed letter from Local Government representative confirming the date of the Local Government's official approval or re-approval of the CRP within the required timeframe. - A letter from a Local Government representative substantiating the nature of the financial commitment to advance the CRP (if applicable). - Either (if applicable): - o Direct evidence of public input and engagement (e.g., advertisements of public meetings, agendas, sign-in sheets); or - Signed letter from representative of entity responsible for CRP summarizing the CRP's public input and engagement process.
+- A PDF of the full Community Revitalization Plan. - Map of CRP's targeted area clearly marked with location of proposed development. - Either: - o Direct evidence of Local Government approval or re-approval (e.g., Local Government resolution or meeting minutes) occurring within the required timeframe; or - Signed letter from Local Government representative confirming the date of the Local Government's official approval or re-approval of the CRP within the required timeframe. - If claiming financial commitment points, letter from a Local Government representative substantiating the nature of the financial commitment to advance the CRP, if the financial commitment is not reflected in the CRP itself. - Either (if applicable): - Direct evidence of public input and engagement (e.g., advertisements of public meetings, agendas, sign-in sheets); or - Signed letter from representative of entity responsible for CRP summarizing the CRP's public input and engagement process.

-B. Third-Party Capital Investment
+B. Third-Party Capital Investment - 2 Points